Alaska opened my eyes,

 "What a wild way to live I remember thinking."

 I remember being scared just because of how scared all of the adults seemed.
 They weren’t scared for the reason I was; Mom is going to be so mad at you.
 They were scared because of bears and that moose that looked so cute behind the safety of walls.
 What a wild way to live I remember thinking.
-But also, how incredibly it was to have that kind of community behind you.
+But also, how incredible it was to have that kind of community behind you.

 When the quarter was over I cried, like an embarrassing amount of tears.
 I wasn’t ready to go back.
-As I was preparing to tell the head professor and my Mom that I wasn’t going to be on that flight home a friend of mine reminded me of a little thing called the big picture.
+As I was preparing to tell my professor and my Mom that I wasn’t going to be on that flight home a friend of mine reminded me of a little thing called the big picture.
 She told me this is just the beginning and doesn’t have to be the end of discovering different cultures and putting yourself out there into the world.

 The rest went something like this: